Civilians in the small pockets of territory in Mosul’s Old City in ISIL hands are living in dire conditions, UN says.

 With air support from the US-led coalition, Iraqi forces launched the battle for Mosul in October, retaking the eastern part of the city in January and starting the operation for its western part the next month.

-The eight-month battle for Mosul has ruined parts of the city, killed thousands of civilians and displaced nearly one million people.
+The nearly nine-month battle for Mosul has ruined parts of the city, killed thousands of civilians and displaced nearly one million people.

-While the armed group has lost much of the territory it once held in Iraq, Al Jazeera’s Stratford said ISIL still controls a number of towns in Iraq, including Tal Afar, west of Mosul, and Al Qa’im on the Syria-Iraq border.
+While the armed group has lost much of the territory it once held in Iraq, Al Jazeera’s Charles Stratford, reporting from Erbil in northern Iraq, said ISIL still controls a number of towns in Iraq, including Tal Afar, west of Mosul, and Al Qa’im on the Syria-Iraq border.

 “By no means does this seemingly imminent victory by Iraqi forces in Mosul mean the end of ISIL in Iraq,” he said.
 “There’s still a lot more to do.”